APS victim’s birthday celebrated at Malala’s Birmingham home

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The 16th birthday of a student injured in the Army Public School (APS) attack was celebrated at the residence of Malala Yousafzai in Birmingham.
+PESHAWAR: The 16th birthday of a student injured in the December 2014 terrorist attack on the Army Public School (APS) was celebrated at the residence of Malala Yousafzai in Birmingham in United Kingdom.

 The student Waleed Khan, who has been under treatment at a hospital in Birmingham, is also receiving education in England.

-Malala Yousafzai and her parents are looking after Waleed Khan and helping him with the costs of his treatment .
-Malala Yousafzai, her father Ziauddin Yousafzai, social worker Baseer Ahmad Khan, a large number of Pakistanis attended the gathering.
+Malala Yousafzai and her parents are looking after Waleed Khan.
+The Army is also helping the student in his treatment Malala Yousafzai, her father Ziauddin Yousafzai, social worker Baseer Ahmad Khan and a large number of Pakistanis attended the gathering.

-Speaking on the occasion, Malala Yousafzai, Ziauddin Yousafzai and Baseer Ahmad said that Waleed's condition was better now and he was recovering fast.

-PESHAWAR: The 16th birthday of a student injured in the Army Public School (APS) attack was celebrated at the residence of Malala Yousafzai in Birmingham.
+PESHAWAR: The 16th birthday of a student injured in the December 2014 terrorist attack on the Army Public School (APS) was celebrated at the residence of Malala Yousafzai in Birmingham in United Kingdom.

 The student Waleed Khan, who has been under treatment at a hospital in Birmingham, is also receiving education in England.

-Malala Yousafzai and her parents are looking after Waleed Khan and helping him with the costs of his treatment .
-Malala Yousafzai, her father Ziauddin Yousafzai, social worker Baseer Ahmad Khan, a large number of Pakistanis attended the gathering.
+Malala Yousafzai and her parents are looking after Waleed Khan.
+The Army is also helping the student in his treatment Malala Yousafzai, her father Ziauddin Yousafzai, social worker Baseer Ahmad Khan and a large number of Pakistanis attended the gathering.

-Speaking on the occasion, Malala Yousafzai, Ziauddin Yousafzai and Baseer Ahmad said that Waleed's condition was better now and he was recovering fast.

 Comments